bolt-project/bolt/README.md

 Bolt
 ----
-Unified interface for local and distributed ndarrays.
-Backed by numpy or Spark.
-Optimal performance whether data are small, medium, or very, very large.
+Unified interface for local and distributed ndarrays, backed by numpy or Spark.
+Aims for optimal performance whether data are small, medium, or very, very large.

 Goals
 -----